 Understanding SPDR S&P Regional Banking ETF's Unusual Options Activity

-On Friday, shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw unusual options activity.
-After the option alert, the stock price moved down to $63.23.
+Shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $59.95.

 Three Indications Of Unusual Options Activity